GrCross/CuanticLibrary/README.md

 8. Returning the phase of a complex number.
 ### Complex matrix

- 1. Adición de vectores complejos.
- 2. Inversa de vectores complejos.
- 3. Multiplicación escalar de vectores complejos.
- 4. Adición de matrices complejos.
- 5. Inversa de matrices complejos.
- 6. Multiplicación escalar de matrices complejas.
+ 1. Addition of complex vectors.
+ 2. Inverse of complex vectors.
+ 3. Scalar multiplication of complex vectors.
+ 4. Addition of complex matrices.
+ 5. Inversion of complex matrices.
+ 6. Scalar multiplication of complex matrices.
- 7. Matriz transpuesta
+ 7. Transposed matrix
- 8. Matriz conjugada
+ 8. Conjugate Matrix
- 9. Matriz adjunta
+ 9. Attached Matrix
-10. Función para calcular la "acción" de una matriz sobre un vector.
-11. Norma de matrices
-12. Distancia entrematrices
-13. Revisar si es unitaria
+10. Function to calculate the "action" of a matrix on a vector.
+11. Matrix standard
+12. Distance between dies
+13. Check if it is unitary
-14. Revisar si es Hermitian
+14. Check if it is Hermitian
-15. Producto tensor.
+15. Tensor product.

+Translated with www.DeepL.com/Translator